imRanDan/imRanDan/README.md

 I am a self-taught developer who has a strong interest in design and technology.
 The front-end sector of development interests me and I intend on pursuing a career in this field!
 .
-- 🔭 I’m currently working on an Project
+- 🔭 I’m currently working on building up my portfolio! (with some projects of interest and from TheOdinProject!)
 - 👀 I’m interested in learning how to become a Front-End Developer.
 Long-term fullstack!
 - 🌱 I’m currently learning Javascript and Frameworks!
 - 💞️ I’m looking to collaborate on anything!
 Always looking to learn something new :)